Have equity in your home? Want a lower payment? An appraisal from AC Realty & Appraisals can help you get rid of your

-Since the $40-$50 a month per $100,000 borrowed is bundled into the mortgage payment and oftentimes isn't even tax deductible, PMI is pricey to a borrower.
-Separate from a piggyback loan where the lender absorbs all the losses, PMI is favorable for the lender because they collect the money, and they receive payment if the borrower defaults.
+PMI can be pricey to a borrower in that the $40-$50 a month per $100,000 borrowed is rolled into the mortgage payment and generally isn't even tax deductible.
+Contradictory to a piggyback loan where the lender takes in all the costs, PMI is advantageous for the lender because they acquire the money, and they receive payment if the borrower defaults.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.